network-evolution/Python_for_Network_Engineers/README.md

 ﻿# Python for Network Engineers
-This repo contains Scripts which are explained in the youtube Channel https://www.youtube.com/c/NetworkEvolution?sub_confirmation=1
+This repo contains Scripts which are explained in the YouTube Channel [NetworkEvolution](https://www.youtube.com/c/NetworkEvolution?sub_confirmation=1)

 ## 00_Python_Scripts_from_Youtube_Playlist
 This directory contains all the Scripts explained in the below YouTube playlist which has more than 70 Videos.